MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Analysis

 \subsection{Training efficiency}

 We measure training cost under the unified setup described in the implementation details.
 As shown in Figure~\ref{fig:efficiency-gpu-hours}, MulFeRL incurs higher training cost than RL baselines, primarily due to its multi-turn regeneration design.
 When sampled candidates fail, MulFeRL performs feedback-guided regeneration, introducing additional decoding and verification overhead.
 Figure~\ref{fig:efficiency-step-time} further illustrates this effect: regeneration increases the per-step time, with the overhead being most pronounced early in training when failures are more frequent and regeneration is triggered more often.
-Despite the higher per-step cost, we believe MulFeRL can reach strong performance in fewer optimization steps, likely because feedback-guided regeneration yields improved candidates and cross-turn comparative learning provides denser supervision, making each update more sample-efficient (see \S~\ref{app:extra:training details} for details).
-Thus in practice, overall cost can be reduced by using a smaller step budget (e.g., early stopping) and optionally annealing regeneration as the policy improves, which mitigates per-step overhead while retaining substantial gains.
+Despite the higher per-step cost, MulFeRL can reach strong performance in fewer optimization steps because feedback-guided regeneration converts low-signal failed groups into verifier-certified progress, while the credit-assignment objective exploits identifiable discrimination, making each update more sample-efficient (see \S~\ref{app:extra:convergence} for details).
+Thus in practice, overall cost can also be reduced by using a smaller step budget (e.g., early stopping) and optionally annealing regeneration as the policy improves, which mitigates per-step overhead while retaining substantial gains.